dotlang/language/README.md

 var i2: int = @int(p2)
 val i3: int = @val(@int(p1)) ;you can combine @ and remove paren: @val@int(x)
 ```
+- Note that you can even use `getOffset` to place a whole tuple on top of a binary.
+This might be useful in some performance cases.
 There are two categories of types: Named and unnamed.
 An unnamed type is defined using existing language constructs.
 For example these are some unnmaed types: `int, array[string], {x:int, y:float}, int|string`.
 A named type is defined using `type` statement: `type MyInt := int`.